microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicemanagement-alertrecord-setportalnotificationassent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Set a single portal notification status to published.
-Will set isPortalNotificationSent property to true for current user.
+Will set isPortalNotificationSent property to true for the user with user ID included in the token.

 ## Permissions